Efficient Symbolic Execution of Software under Fault Attacks: Efficient Symbolic Execution for Fault Analysis

-We illustrate how $wp$ is computed and combined with $\mathtt{WP}$ using the running example in Fig.~\ref{fig:motivating}.
-Based on the CFG in Fig.~\ref{fig:motivating_transformed} for the running example after fault modeling, we denote the five symbolic paths with DFS traversal using the visited basic blocks in the order of execution on the right-hand side of Fig.~\ref{fig:motivating_transformed}.
-We set the fault bound $\beta=2$ for the sake of illustration.
+We now illustrate how $wp$ is computed along a path, and how $wp$'s are combined to compute $\mathtt{WP}$ using the example program in Fig.~\ref{fig:motivating}.
+For ease of presentation, we assume that the fault budget $\beta$ is set to 2.
+Under this assumption, there are five paths in the CFG of the transformed program, shown on the right-hand side of Fig.~\ref{fig:motivating_transformed}.

-Among the five paths, we follow the order of traversal and compute $wp_1$ for path 1 first.
-Initially, $wp_1[\texttt{end}]$ is set $true$.
-Backtracking path 1, the first instruction processed is \texttt{assert(m!=n)}.
-The instruction is treated as an instance of \textbf{assume}($c$) and $wp_1[\texttt{assert}]$ is obtained by applying $wp[s_i.l] = wp[s_{i+1}.l]\wedge c$, where